OSInside/cloud-builder/doc/source/auto_rebuild_on_source_change.rst

        --timeout 200

-In case cb-fetch created a new package build request, information like the following example shows will be retrieved:
+In case cb-fetch created a new package build request, information like in the following example will be provided:

 .. code:: bash